 The Unawatuna is a touristy beach close to Galle City.
-It is a moon shaped beach – that makes it safer and more fun than most other rocky edges of the sea shore in Sri Lanka.
+It is a moon shaped beach – that makes it safer and more fun than most other rocky edges of the seashore in Sri Lanka.

 You would find lots of activities like water sports here.
-Tourists love to swim in this beach.
+Tourists love to swim on this beach.
 When I stood there for few minutes, it was like standing on Miramar Beach back home in Goa.

 What I enjoyed doing was walking in the streets of Unawatuna.
 I ended up buying some funky jewelry there.